Bipolar Disorder and ADHD Treatment Center

 The major difference is that symptoms of ADHD are situational and contextual, but in bipolar disorder, your symptoms don’t occur as the result of external factors.
 When people with ADHD are in a positive and stimulating environment, they can maintain a better mood.
 And when the environment fails to provide adequate stimulation, they can end up feeling agitated and bored.
 People with ADHD will see the world around them in the same manner, even as their mood changes.
 Similarly, they can control their feelings by changing the environment and stimuli around them.

-On the other hand, a bipolar depressive episode occurs as a result of an internal emotional state.
+Bipolar depressive episode occurs as a result of an internal emotional state.
 It’s not triggered by situational reasons – you just wake up and feel different when you’re depressed versus when you’re not.

-Treatment In Case of Unclear Diagnosis
+Treatment In Case Of Unclear Diagnosis

-Meanwhile, the average age of diagnosis in bipolar disorder is 25.
+The average age of diagnosis in bipolar disorder is 25.
 That’s because it often develops after adolescence.
 So, even though it’s possible for children and adolescents to develop bipolar disorder, it’s a rare occurrence.
 This makes ADHD the likelier diagnosis compared to bipolar disorder.
 Another reason to proceed with ADHD treatment is that stimulant medication tends to work quickly.
 If the symptoms subside after taking stimulant medication, then ADHD is the likely diagnosis.
 But if symptoms persist, then it’s possible that bipolar disorder is what’s causing them.

 Co-Occurring Bipolar Disorder and ADHD